- Generic name : Carisoprodol

 - Originally discovered: 1950s, USA

-The misuse and abuse of meprobamate and other muscle relaxing drugs was an item of great concern in the 1950s and 1960s 11.
-Carisoprodol was developed in the 1950s by Dr. Frank M. Berger at Wallace laboratories on the basis of meprobamate, hoping that it would have better muscle-relaxing properties, less abuse potential, and less risk of overdose than meprobamate 12.
-The substitution of one hydrogen atom with an isopropyl group on one of the carbamyl nitrogens was intended to yield a molecule with new pharmacological properties.
+The misuse and abuse of meprobamate and other muscle relaxing drugs was a matter of great concern in the 1950s and 1960s 11.
+Carisoprodol was developed in the 1950s by Dr. Frank M. Berger at Wallace laboratories on the basis of meprobamate, hoping that it would have better muscle-relaxing properties, less abuse potential, and safer in overdose than meprobamate 12.
+The substitution of one hydrogen atom with an isopropyl group on one of the carbamyl nitrogens was intended to yield a molecule with desired pharmacological properties.

 Initial pharmacokinetic studies using a canine model indicated that carisoprodol was metabolized to hydroxy-carisoprodol.
 The metabolism of carisoprodol to meprobamate was described in mice in 1969.
 But it was only after a description of a carisoprodol intoxication in 1976 13 that it was acknowledged that carisoprodol was mostly metabolized to meprobamate in humans 14.